 What We Do

-By taking a holistic perspective, our program helps smallholders strengthen soil health, improve access to drought-tolerant seeds, adjust planting periods and cropping portfolios, and enhance on-farm agro-biodiversity.
+By taking a holistic perspective, the program helps smallholders strengthen soil health, improve access to drought-tolerant seeds, adjust planting periods and cropping portfolios, and enhance on-farm agro-biodiversity.
 This, in turn, will foster long-term sustainability and resilience for food security by reducing land degradation and biodiversity loss, recovering natural vegetation and increasing soil carbon.

 To strengthen food security